TalgatBektleuov/DevOpsLabs/README.md

 # Docker
 ### 1. Run the image using the command:

-docker run -p 8000:8000 tbektleuov/devopslabs:lab7
+docker run --publish 8000:8000 tbektleuov/devopslabs:lab7

 ### 2. Now you should see the website by going to http://0.0.0.0:8000/